uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 Generic ideas:
 - Keep the chat thread going, remembering previous messages.
+- Let the agent ask me for input, if the agent is in doubt about some questions.

 Work-related Use case ideas:
 - Prepare meetings for the following week... (research + people styles)